Etiqa/qasimodo-bdd-templates/Guide-writing-scenarios.md

 #### 2) Do not describe the implementation

-Scenarios are a tool for design .. innovation etc

 When writing your examples focus on the "**What**", not on the "How".
 This is very important because in this way you give your team the freedom to determine the best implementation of the feature.